scarlettscoville/week1-lawgroupproject/README.md

   Niko - Built "Contact Us", collaborated with team on nav bars

-  Grady - Collaborated with team on nav bars, background image
+  Grady - Collaborated with team on nav bars, build css/html code for main background image and container for content, modal for login button